 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Bitdefender Password Manager can store your passwords securely, but it may be too basic with its features.
-Its data is encrypted and decrypted locally, so you’ll be the only one with access to your master password.
+There's still no digital legacy or form filling, but SecurePass is still a strong option for securing your passwords Its data is encrypted and decrypted locally, so you’re the only one with access to your master password.
 It also uses military-grade encryption to keep your vault protected.

 - Password manager that uses local encryption for better security